palavatv/palava-client/README.md

 # palava | client

-[palava.tv](https://palava.tv) is simplistic video communication with your friends and colleagues from within your web browser.
+[palava](https://github.com/palavatv/palava) is a simplistic video chat website.
+It allows you to talk to your friends and colleagues from within your web browser.
 It is build on top of the [WebRTC](https://webrtc.org/) technology.
-No registration or browser plugin required.
+No registration or browser plugin is required.

-Please see the [palava repository](https://github.com/palavatv/palava) for an overview of palava and report issues there.

-This is palava's client-side WebRTC library for the browser.
+This repository contains the WebRTC client-side library of [palava.tv](https://palava.tv).
 It enables you to create PeerConnections to other browsers.
-Under the hood [adapter.js](https://github.com/webrtchacks/adapter) is used for low-level functionality.
-It uses the palava protocol to works together with the [SignalTower](https://github.com/farao/signaltower/) or the [PalavaMachine](https://github.com/palavatv/palava-machine) signaling server.
+Under the hood [adapter.js](https://github.com/webrtchacks/adapter) is used for the low-level functionality.
+The library implements the palava protocol to function together with the [SignalTower](https://github.com/farao/signaltower/) or the [PalavaMachine](https://github.com/palavatv/palava-machine) signaling servers.
 The [portal](https://github.com/palavatv/palava-portal) is a React web application that makes use of this library.

 ## Setup